Tobias-Auer/Java/Minecraft plugins/betterJoinMessages/README.md

 # betterSpawnMessages
-This plugin enables you to customize the login und quuit messages from the server.
+This plugin enables you to customize the login und quit messages from the server.

 You can even set the spawn message of each individual player!